AlanCLo/play_gcp/data_eng/bigtable/README.md

 Designing

-* You want row keys that distributes evenly aross nodes
+* You want row keys that distributes evenly across nodes
 * Avoid
   * Incremental row keys
   * Low cardinality attributes (a small limit to the range the field can hold/address).
 Ok only it if is apart of a multi-attribute key at the END